Soak Up the Last of Summer: 10 Budget-Friendly Family Activities

 Play in the Park

-Parks and playgrounds aren't hard to come by in Northeast Indiana.
+Parks and playgrounds aren't hard to come by in the Midwest.
 Make sure the kids get out some of that summertime energy on the weekends since they'll be spending much more time indoors in the months to come.
 Don't forget to bring a picnic lunch along!

 Hit the Pavement

 Get those bicycle, skateboard, rollerblade, and scooter wheels a-turnin'!
-Make a day of it and hit the Rivergreenway or explore your city's downtown area!
+Make a day of it and hit the Rivergreenway in Fort Wayne or explore your city's trails!

 Satisfy Your Sweet Tooth